Mobility in the African Great Lakes

 In this two-year project, we seek to move beyond the crisis framework that dominates examinations of human mobility in the Great Lakes region, and we set out to analyse the complex mix of motivations that can be identified in any individual’s movements.

-We will undertake empirical research in Goma (DR Congo), Kampala (Uganda) and Eldoret (Kenya).
+We will undertake empirical research in Bukavu or Lubumbashi (DR Congo), Kampala (Uganda), Eldoret (Kenya).
 The fieldwork will be undertaken in four phases:

 Phase 1: Literature review and preparation for field

-Critically review the existing literature on ‘normal’ migration patterns and displacement in the context of conflict from across the world; refine the theoretical framework to operationalise the study of ‘normality’ in migration.
+Critically review the existing literature on underlying migration patterns in the context of conflict from across the world; refine the theoretical framework to operationalise the study of mobility in conflict and crisis.

 Phase 2: Collection and analysis of existing data